-Keep the following to verify the amount of interest you exclude.
+Keep the following records to verify interest you exclude.

-- Bills, receipts, canceled checks, or other documents showing you paid qualified higher education expenses in 2000. - A written record of each post-1989 series EE or I bond that you cash.
+• Bills, receipts, canceled checks, or other documents showing you paid qualified higher education expenses in 2001.

+• A written record of each post-1989 series EE or I bond that you cash.
 Your record must include the serial number, issue date, face value, and total redemption proceeds (principal and interest) of each bond.
 You may use Form 8818, Optional Form To Record Redemption of Series EE and I U.S. Savings Bonds Issued After 1989.